nox7/async-php-8-io-http/README.md

-# PHP Fibers - Async Examples
+# PHP Fibers - Async Examples Without External Dependencies
 True asynchronous PHP I/O and HTTP without frameworks, extensions, or annoying code behemoths of libraries to install.

 More examples to come - currently only HTTP GET is displayed.